keriganmarketing/medlicense/user/pages/03.services/07.telemedicine-licensing/telepathology-licensing/default.md

 enablefeatureboxes: false
 visible: true
 googletitle: 'Telepathology Licensing'
 googledesc: 'Our experience is unmatched in the field of Telepathology.
 Pathologist, Consulting Physicians, and Locum Tenens Specialist have utilized our services to obtain licenses in all 50 States.
-MedLicense.com provides Telepathology License Services to Telepathology practices who seek to service multiple States.'
+MedLicense.com provides Telepathology License Services to practices who seek to service multiple States.'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg